harness/harness-migrate/KNOWN_ISSUES_CONVERT.md

 This document attempts to describe known limitations and problems for yaml conversion.

-In this document, `v0 yaml` refers to current Harness CI yaml. `harness-migrate` supports converting to `v0 yaml` with the `--downgrade` flag, for example:
+In this document, `v0 yaml` refers to current Harness CI yaml. `v1 yaml` refers to the new "simplified" Harness CI yaml.

+`harness-migrate` supports converting to `v0 yaml` with the `--downgrade` flag, for example:

 ```
 harness-migrate github convert --downgrade example.yml